Motorcycle Safety Patrols 2020

 FOR IMMEDIATE RELEASE

-OLYMPIA, WA — Summer time is motorcycle riding time.
-Unfortunately, summer time is also the time when more motorcycle riders are killed or injured in crashes.
-In an effort to reduce these crashes, increased motorcycle safety patrols start July 6th, and run through July 22nd in Pierce, King, and Snohomish Counties.
+OLYMPIA, WA — More motorcycles travel on Washington’s roads in the summer months than any other time of the year.
+Unfortunately, summer is also the time when more motorcycle riders are killed or injured in crashes.
+In an effort to reduce these crashes, increased motorcycle safety patrols start July 10, and run through July 26 in Pierce, King, Snohomish, Clark, Yakima, and Spokane Counties.

-The patrols will focus on illegal driving behaviors by both riders and other vehicle drivers.
-Approximately 20 law enforcement agencies in these counties, including the Washington State Patrol, will be working overtime focused on drivers and riders who commit traffic safety violations.
+The patrols will focus on illegal driving behaviors by both motorcycle riders and other vehicle drivers.
+Approximately 25 law enforcement agencies in these counties, including the Washington State Patrol, will be working overtime focused on drivers and riders who commit traffic safety violations.

 These patrols are part of the Washington Traffic Safety Commission’s (WTSC) motorcycle safety education campaign known as “It’s a Fine Line.”
-From 2012 through 2014, motorcycles made up just 4 percent of the registered vehicles on Washington’s roads, but accounted for nearly 17 percent of all traffic fatalities (224 of 1336).
-Of these fatal motorcycle crashes, 53 percent were single motorcycle crashes where no other vehicle was involved, and 75 percent were traced to causal factors committed by the motorcyclist.
-Driving under the influence (DUI) of drugs and alcohol, speeding, and running off the road are the main contributing factors in motor vehicle deaths.
+From 2015 through 2019, motorcycles made up just 3 percent of the registered vehicles on Washington’s roads, but accounted for 15 percent of all traffic fatalities (407 of 2,659).
+Of these fatal motorcycle crashes, more than half were single motorcycle crashes where no other vehicle was involved, and 75 percent were traced to causal factors committed by the motorcyclist.
+Driving under the influence (DUI) of drugs and alcohol, speeding, and failure to negotiate curves or running off the road are the main contributing factors in all motor vehicle deaths including motorcycles.

-“Each summer in our state, we lose 35-40 people to motorcycle crashes, and that’s not acceptable,” Grondel added.
-“We want to ensure that everyone arrives home safely to their families.”
+“Each summer in our state, we lose 35-40 people to motorcycle crashes, and that’s not acceptable,” Pannkuk added.
+“We must all travel responsibly so that everyone arrives home safely.”

 The WTSC and participating law enforcement agencies condemn profiling.
 Trained and commissioned law enforcement officers will be conducting these patrols enforcing traffic violations as defined by Washington State laws.

-For more information on the “It’s A Fine Line” motorcycle safety program in Washington, please visit www.itsafineline.com.
+For training videos and other information on the “It’s A Fine Line” motorcycle safety program in Washington, please visit http://itsafineline.com/

 These and all extra law enforcement patrols are part of Target Zero—striving to end traffic deaths and serious injuries in Washington by 2030.
 For more information, visit www.targetzero.com.
 Additional information on the Washington Traffic Safety Commission can be found on the website, www.wtsc.wa.gov.

-Washington deadly crash data is available by state and county here: http://wtsc.wa.gov/research-data/quarterly-target-zero-data/
+Washington deadly crash data is available by state and county here.